Abir-Ashab/Cefalo/Month 3/Blogs/migration.md

 # Database Migrations: The Git for Your Schema Changes

-If you're tired of keeping track of your database schemas manually, if you ever thought that it would be better if you could track database schemas exactly like Git, then yeah, you are not alone.
-The comparison with Git isn't just a metaphor anymore.
-Migration systems, especially in frameworks like Prisma, Django, or tools like Knex enable Git-like tracking of your database evolution.
-This systematic approach transforms chaotic schema management into a streamlined, version-controlled process that teams can rely on.
+If you've ever worked on a team project with a constantly changing database, you know the pain of manually updating the schema—adding columns, changing data types, and trying to keep everything in sync across dev and production.
+It's easy to lose track of what changed and when.
+Wouldn’t it be better if schema changes worked like Git commits—versioned, trackable, and reviewable?
+You're not alone.
+That Git-like approach is real now.
+Tools like Prisma, Django, and Knex offer migration systems that bring version control to your database.
+They turn messy schema updates into a smooth, reliable, and team-friendly workflow.

 ## The Magic Behind Migration Generation